-- Could there be locality on misses from a cache? - Use multiple cache levels! - With Moore's Law, more room on die for bigger L1 caches and for second-level (L2) cache - And in some cases even an L3 cache! - IBM mainframes have ~1GB L4 cache off-chip.
+- Could there be locality on misses from a cache? - Use multiple cache levels! - With Moore's Law, more room on die for bigger L1 caches and for second-level (L2) cache - In some cases even many cases an L3 cache! - IBM mainframes have ~1GB L4 cache off-chip.